richorama/AzureCommandLineTools/README.md

 AzureCommandLineTools
 =====================

-Simple command line tools for interacting with Windows Azure Storage.
+Simple command line tools for interacting with Windows Azure.
 A work in progress.

 Before running these commands you need to set an environment variable with your azure storage configuration details.
 Most people will need something like this: